wasabeef/glide-transformations/README.md

 ## Advanced Step 3

-You can set an multiple transformations.
+You can set a multiple transformations.

 ```java
 BitmapPool pool = Glide.get(this).getBitmapPool();